tparlmer/node.js-readme-generator/index.md

   * [Questions](#questions)

   ## Installation
-  Just do it
+  Clone the code from github repository.

   ## Usage
-  use it
+  Use this tool to generate high quality readme files for your projects

   ## Contributing
-  contribute
+  Use best practices for open source project contribution, i.e. forking the code.

   ## Tests
   undefined

   ## Questions
   Any Questions?
 Please reachout to me at undefined
-  In addition, you can view this project at tparlmer
+  In addition, you can view this project and others at https://github/tparlmer